The Receiving End of Sirens

 The Receiving End of Sirens (abbreviated TREOS) is an American rock band from Belchertown, Massachusetts, United States.
 Formed in 2003, the band broke up in 2008 then briefly reunited in 2010; a 2020 reunion tour was canceled.
-In December 2024, the band announced a reunion show in Boston for 2025.
-The band released a previously unavailable B-Side entitled "Weightless Underwater" on February 27, 2025.

 Overview

 The band played on the 2005 Warped Tour and toured with such acts as Gatsbys American Dream, A Wilhelm Scream, Thirty Seconds to Mars, Funeral for a Friend, Saves the Day, Senses Fail, Thrice, and New Found Glory.

 The band's first headlining tour, "The New Hope Tour," began on March 31, 2006.
 About a week before the start of the tour, guitarist and vocalist Alex Bars fell down a flight of stairs, breaking his scapula and two ribs and puncturing a lung; a question of whether or not he would be able to perform arose, yet he was able to continue.
 Some of the bands who supported the band on their first headlining tour were As Tall as Lions, A Thorn for Every Heart, Hit the Lights, and I Am the Avalanche.

 On March 18, 2008, the band announced that it would "no longer exist in the way it has for the past 5 years" on their MySpace page.
 The main reason for the breakup was that Brendan Brown had a child in January 2008, and he decided he needed to reassess his priorities.
 In a MySpace bulletin, he wrote that all of the members still had a passion for music and love for their fans.
 The band played two of their last three last shows at Lupo's in Providence, Rhode Island, on May 2, supported by Envy on the Coast and Therefore I Am, and at The Bamboozle Festival in East Rutherford, New Jersey on May 4.
 On May 5, a final farewell was performed under the pseudonym The Red Eye of Solomon at Harper's Ferry in Allston, Massachusetts.